postgres-ai/postgres-howtos/README.md

 [Subscribe](https://twitter.com/samokhvalov/status/1706748070967624174), like, share, and wish me luck with this -- and let's go! 🏊

+## GPT

+2024-01-10 OpenAI launched GPT Store, so there is now GPT called `#PostgresMarathon` available there: https://chat.openai.com/g/g-ZmfkdmXzD-postgresmarathon – feel free to use it, it contains all the knowledge from here.

 ## ToC
 <!-- To build it using LLM, use this prompt:
 """